polca/unfold/README.md

-``unfold`` is a Python package that allows "folding" and "unfolding" LCA databases derived from a source database (e.g., ecoinvent) without explicitly referring to the data contained in the source database.
+``unfold`` is a Python package that allows "folding" and "unfolding" LCA databases derived from a source database (e.g., ecoinvent) without exposing the data contained in the source database.

 ![flow diagram](assets/flow_diagram.png)